jamesrharwood/srqr/items/title.md

 Identify the study as qualitative or indicate the approach or data collection methods.

+## Justification, Examples, and Resources

 ## Why readers need this information

-This allows readers, reviewers, and search tools to quickly identify the type of study.
+This allows readers to quickly identify the type of study.
+[Your title will be indexed by search tools so descriptive words will make it easier for others to discover]{.added}.

 > Informative titles make manuscripts so much easier to find.
 If you want your work to be found by other people, make sure you include as many key words as possible in your title and abstract.<br><br>[Helen Bradley - Cochrane Qualitative Syntheses Group]{.small}